 The City shall reimburse Officials and Employees for actual and necessary costs of rental when substantiated by invoice.
 Rental of an automobile should be limited to those situations where it is determined that it the most economical method of transportation or with Department Head approval, in those situations where it would create a hardship for the Employee to use a personal vehicle.
 The size of an auto rented shall be the least expensive size appropriate to the use required by the Employee.
-Rental rates that are equal or less than those available through the State of California's website (www.catravelsmart.com/default.htm) shall be considered the most economical and reasonable for the purpose of reimbursement under this policy.
-If possible, travelers should refuel rental vehicles before returning them to rental agencies.
+Rentals shall be made through the City's contract with Enterprise Rental Car enterprise.com<http://enterprise.com>, unless otherwise approved in advance by the City Manager or designee.
+Travelers shall refuel rental vehicles before returning them to rental agency.
 Employees may use City credit cards to pay for rental vehicles.

-5.4 Air Travel.
+5.4 Air Travel